Chapter 03 — Autonomous Kernels

 - Persistence: ledger entries, trace logs, artifacts.

 The loop stages are the execution path.
-Budgets, permissions, and evaluation gates are the controls that constrain what can happen at each stage and what evidence is required to stop.
+Budgets, permissions, and evaluation gates constrain each stage.
+They also define what evidence is required before stopping.

 -